| 2 minute read | Last updated: 3 Mar 2026

 The expert team of liquidation lawyers at Francis Wilks & Jones act in voluntary liquidations on a daily basis and are mindful that this can be a stressful process that should be undertaken as quickly as possible.
 If you would like to discuss your own company’s situation with an expert in our team contact us today.

-What does a liquidator of a company do?
+What does a liquidator do in a company liquidation?

 An insolvency practitioner can be appointed over formal insolvency proceedings such as compulsory liquidation.
 A liquidator is a licensed insolvency practitioner who is subject to oversight by their professional body.